eufossa/eu-hackathon-2019/README.md

 ![EU FOSSA OSS hackathon visual](./assets/oss-hackathon-visual.png)

-# OSS Cyber Security Hackathon
+# EU-FOSSA Cyber Security Hackathon

 After two successful [hackathons](https://eufossahackathon.bemyapp.com/), which strengthened the security of open source software PHP Symfony, API Platform and projects from the Apache Software Foundation; the third hackathon focusses on the security of the EU's developed open source projects.